 Bees play a vital role in our own survival by pollinating our crops and currently there is a worldwide plight for the halt of bee extinction from pesticides.
+The bee populations are dropping dramatically due the amount of pesticides we use in our modern farming techniques.
 However, most people do not realise that the humble spider, often so feared and loathed, is also just as important to the survival of mankind.
 And in fact, it is not the bee alone but a powerful teamwork effort between bee and spider that provide us with the food we eat and the future of modern agriculture

 Norman Platnick, from New York’s American Museum of Natural History, explains, “If spiders disappeared, we would face famine.
 Spiders are primary controllers of insects.
 Without spiders, all of our crops would be consumed by those pests.”

 Spiders are amazingly good at catching vast quantities of insects.
+In a new study published in the Science of Nature journal, biologist Martin Nyffeler and Klaus Birkhofer make some remarkable discoveries about just how good spiders are at catching insects.
 In fact spiders eat more insects than birds and bats combined.
 Considering the average insect eating bat can consume over 1,200 insects per hour puts into perspective just how many insects spiders get rid of.
-Spiders are also the ultimate pest control as they can be added to an ecosystem with relatively little to no effect to safely control large populations of insects and/or remove evasive species of insects.
+In fact, they eat 400 million to 800 million tons of insects every year.
+That weighs more than the entire human population!
+Spiders are also the ultimate pest control as they can be added to an ecosystem with relatively little to no effect to safely control large populations of insects and/or remove invasive species of insects.

 Spiders also actually help in pollination as well as bees as they travel between plants.
 They aid in the decomposition of dead plants and animals by eating insects that prohibit the process of decomposition which helps to create fertile soil.
 Overall, spiders are hugely important to providing us with healthy and bountiful crops.